-Higher Education Research & Development (HERD) Survey
+• Higher Education Research & Development (HERD) Survey

 - The HERD survey, successor to the Survey of Research and Development Expenditures at Universities and Colleges, is the primary source of information on R&D expenditures at U.S. colleges and universities.
 The survey collects information on R&D expenditures by field of research and source of funds and also gathers information on types of research and expenses and headcounts of R&D personnel.
 The survey is an annual census of institutions that expended at least \$150,000 in separately budgeted R&D in the fiscal year. - Before FY 2010, the population included only institutions with R&D spending and degree programs in science and engineering (S&E) fields.
 Institutions that performed R&D in only non-S&E fields were excluded from the population.
 Also beginning with FY 2010, each campus headed by a campus-level president, chancellor, or equivalent now completes a separate survey rather than combining its response with other campuses in a university system. - In order to reduce burden for institutions with minimal amounts of R&D expenditures, the National Science Foundation (NSF) introduced a shorter version of the HERD Survey for the FY 2012 collection.
-The short form included only a few core questions and was sent to the 282 institutions that reported R&D expenditures below \$1 million during FY 2011. - While the title for Goal 3: Metric 3 is "Total Research Dollars Awarded," the amounts shown in the table come from the HERD survey, and are therefore the Total R&D and Federal R&D expenditures at the universities rather than funding awarded.
+The short form included only a few core questions and was sent to the 282 institutions that reported R&D expenditures below \$1 million during FY 2011.